letoram/cat9/README.md

 related commands and 'system' which contains many of the normal commands one would expect from a traditional shell such as 'cd'.

+Many of these builtins have a toggleable help descriptor for their commands and subcommands.
+This can be toggled by pressing F1 at any time during the readline prompt.

 ## Builtins:Default

 The commands included in the default set are: